This post may contain affiliate links.

 9. Lemon Balm

-This versatile herb is a perfect choice for brewing both hot and cold teas.
-Not only does it offer a soothing remedy for stomach discomforts such as bloating and indigestion, but it also has a calming effect on the mind.
+This herb is perfect for brewing both hot and cold teas.
+It offers a soothing remedy for stomach discomforts such as bloating and indigestion and has a calming effect on the mind.

 • USDA Growing Zones: 3 to 7